fagui007/Cybersecurity-Portfolio/Elk Stack Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - What does Filebeat watch for?
-  - Filebeat collects data about the file system.
+  - Filebeat collects data about the file system and log events.
 - What does Metricbeat record?
-  - Metricbeat collects machine metrics, such as uptime.
+  - Metricbeat collects machine metrics and statistics, such as uptime.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.